CCI-Tools/cate/doc/source/user_manual/um_gui.rst

 In addition to these buttons, there is also a Details toggle button to display or allow modification of the selected placemark.
 What can be modified depends on which type of placemark is selected.

-To add **a new marker**, click the first (left-most) button, and then click any point on the Globe.
+To add a new marker, click **New marker** button (the left-most), and then click any point on the Globe.
 A new entry is added to the list of placemarks in Placemarks Panel.
 When the Details toggle is enabled, you can modify the name and coordinates (in longitude and latitude) of this marker.